qgis/QGIS-Website/content/community/certification.md

 {{< content-start >}}

 # Become a QGIS certified training organisation
 Is your organisation an active member of the QGIS community and offering high-quality training courses with QGIS?
 Then consider applying for the **QGIS Certification Programme**.
-As a member, you'll be able to issue the official QGIS certificate to participants of your courses, workshops and trainings.
+As a member, you'll be able to issue the official QGIS certificate to participants of your courses, workshops and training.
 Each certificate contributes €20 to QGIS.

-If you're looking for organisations that offer trainings with the official QGIS certificate, check the [current list of members](https://changelog.qgis.org/en/qgis/certifyingorganisation/list/) of the QGIS Certification Programme.
+If you're looking for organisations that offer training with the official QGIS certificate, check the [current list of members](https://changelog.qgis.org/en/qgis/certifyingorganisation/list/) of the QGIS Certification Programme.

 ## Certification Process
 ### Requirements